 Pests are a challenge to control.
-By the time you have noticed the problem they may already be established, presenting a serious health risk and damaging property.
+By the time you have noticed them, they may already be established - presenting a serious health risk and damaging property.

 We offer a professional pest control service to residents of our district, as well as to businesses on a contracted or per hour basis.
 We are experienced in operating in a multitude of premises types including domestic properties, schools, food businesses, and care homes.